ds2-lab/LambdaFS/aws-setup/setup.md

 You may name the AWS EKS cluster whatever you'd like.
 We will use `"LambdaFS_EKS_Cluster"`.

-The `Kubernetes version` should be specified as 1.24, as this is what $\lambda$FS was developed on.
-Other versions of Kubernetes may work fine, but we've not tested them with $\lambda$FS ourselves.
+The `Kubernetes version` should be specified as 1.24, as this is what λFS was developed on.
+Other versions of Kubernetes may work fine, but we've not tested them with λFS ourselves.

 You must create an IAM role to serve as the "Amazon EKS cluster role".
 Please follow the [instructions in the official AWS documentation](https://docs.aws.amazon.com/eks/latest/userguide/service_IAM_role.html#create-service-role) concerning this step.
 We will refer to this role by name as `eksClusterRole`.